ProfessionalWiki/chameleon/docs/installation.md

 ### Update with Composer

-From your MediaWiki installation directory run `composer update "mediawiki/chameleon-skin"`
+From your MediaWiki installation directory run `composer update "mediawiki/chameleon-skin" --no-dev -o`

+If you want to upgrade from Chameleon 2.x to 3.x, first edit `composer.local.json`.
+Change `"mediawiki/chameleon-skin": "~2.0"` to `"mediawiki/chameleon-skin": "~3.0"`.

 ### De-installation with Composer